CS458-SWVerification-Validation/project2_tests/README.md

 Before running the tests:

-Locate the .apk file (e.g., app-debug.apk) in your mobile app project.
+Locate the .apk file (e.g., app-debug.apk) in mobile app project.

-Copy the .apk file into this folder (your local test project folder).
+Copy the .apk file into test project folder.

 Then, install it on your device or emulator using: adb install app-release.apk